npm package discovery and stats viewer.

 bitgo uses the debug package to emit extra information, which can be useful when debugging issues with BitGoJS or BitGo Express.

-When using the bitgo npm package, the easiest way to enable debug output is by setting the DEBUG environment variable to one or more of the debug namespaces in the table below.
-Multiple debug namespaces can be enabled by giving a comma-separated list or by using * as a wildcard.
+When using the bitgo npm package, the easiest way to enable debug output is to set the DEBUG environment variable to one or more of the debug namespaces in the table below.
+You can enable multiple debug namespaces by using a comma-separated list or by using * as a wildcard.
 See the debug package documentation for more details.

 Available Debug Namespaces